Nuala Ní Dhomhnaill

 – Carmine Starnino, Poetry Foundation

 Nuala Ní Dhomhnaill is one of the few women Irish poets who writes exclusively in Irish and has been a major influence in revitalizing the Irish language in modern poetry.
 Born in Lancastershire, England in 1952, Ní Dhomhnaill moved to Ireland at age five, growing up in the Irish-speaking areas of West Kerry and Tipperary.
 She studied Irish and English at University College in Cork, where she later taught these subjects.
-She currently resides in Dublin with her husband, Turkish geologist Dogan Leflef, and they previously lived abroad in Turkey and Holland for seven years.
+She currently resides in Dublin, but she previously lived abroad in Turkey and Holland for seven years.

 Nuala Ní Dhomhnaill’s choice to write in the Irish language began with her childhood experiences in the Irish-speaking areas of Ireland.
 Her mother primarily spoke English in their home, but her father spoke Irish.
 She developed a love for the language and it became a significant part of her life and career.
 She writes exclusively in Irish because, she says, that though she has tried, she does not hear the poetry in English.
 She has said, “Irish is a language of beauty, historical significance, ancient roots and an immense propensity for poetic expression through its everyday use.”